 Dr. Frank Lilly, the commission’s only openly gay member, criticized Reagan’s limited action on just a tiny handful of the commission’s recommendations.
 “We’ve got a blueprint for a national policy on AIDS,” he said.
 “It’s a piece of whole cloth.
 You can’t pick and choose your own menu from it.”
 Rep. Henry Waxman (D-CA), who had led the charge in Congress to increase the federal government’s response to the epidemic, accused Reagan of stalling: “This administration has done its best to avoid making even a single helpful AIDS decision in the eight years of the Reagan presidency,” he said.
 “They handpick a commission, and then don`t even have the courage to accept its recommendations… What we need is leadership, and while Dr. (Surgeon General C. Everett) Koop and (HIV Commission chairman) Adm.
 (James) Watkins have given that, once again the President is hiding.”

-By this time AIDS patients, mostly gay men were dying at a rate of about 80 – 100 per week.
+At this point in time AIDS patients, mostly gay men were dying at a rate of about 80 – 100 per week.